brookemitchell/ramda-reselect/Readme.md

     , R.ap(fns.slice(0, -1))
     , R.apply(R.memoize(fns[fns.length - 1])))
 ```
 Right now that can't handle props, but tbh I never use props in my stateful components.
-Perhaps you do, so a convenience version of createSelector is provided as a package.
+Perhaps you do, so a full version of createSelector that matches reselect's api and passes their tests is provided as an npm package.

 But why not write a 'createSelector' to suit your use case. :dizzy:

 ## Example ##
 ``` javascript